SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 * **Topologies are described by the** `Topology Class <theory.html#theory.topology.Topology>`_

-.. [*] In order to treat the UL and EM map results on the same footing, SModelS applies a trivial binary efficiency to elements for UL-type results as will be explained in detail later.
+.. [#f1] In order to treat the UL and EM map results on the same footing, SModelS applies a trivial binary efficiency to elements for UL-type results as will be explained in detail later.

+.. [#f2] In order to shorten the notation we sometimes refer to  Z\ :sub:`2`-even final states simply as ''final states''.
+This should not be confused with the Z\ :sub:`2`-odd :ref:`final state class <final stateOdd>`.